oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ## Task 4: XTTS Tablespace Violations (SOURCE)
 For transportable tablespaces another requirement is that all tablespaces you're going to transport are self contained.
-In this hands on lab you're going to transport the two tablespaces "TPCCTAB" and "USERS".
+In this lab you're going to transport the two tablespaces "TPCCTAB" and "USERS".
 So let's check if they are self contained:

   ```
     <copy>